Robbepop/union-fn/README.md

 pointer to the instruction handling instruction directly into the type next to its function parameters.
 This way there is no need for a branch table and a call dispatch is equal to an indirect function call.

+Due to alignment of Rust `enum` discriminants there is a lot of wasted space for the `enum` representation which is properly utilized by the optimized representation by storing a function pointer instead of the `enum` discriminant.
+Therefore both types usually have equal `size_of`.
+The function pointed to then knows how to decode the function parameters encoded via `union` with zero overhead.

 ## Codegen

 The `#[union_fn]` macro primarily generates 2 different types: